 Message from the Program Director

 Our educational philosophy is predicated on the recognition that residency is only the beginning of a process of life-long learning.
-Thus, it is vital for residents to learn how to critically assess new information and make evidence-based care decisions.
-This is then combined with experiential learning based on progressively increasing operative proficiency and responsibility for decision making.
-Learning in the inpatient and outpatient settings are combined with extensive didactic sessions to assure that all residents are progressing satisfactorily in the six competencies, and meeting all milestones.
-An extensive simulation curriculum has also recently been implemented.
+We provide the foundation and necessary skills for residents to learn how to critically assess new information and make evidence-based care decisions.
+This is combined with experiential learning based on progressively increasing operative proficiency and responsibility for decision making.
+Learning in the inpatient and outpatient settings is combined with extensive didactic teachings and simulation sessions to assure all residents are progressing satisfactorily in the six core competencies and meeting all educational milestones

-In addition to my role as Program Director, the educational program is strongly supported by Dr. Anne Mosenthal, Chair of Surgery, Dr. Dorian Wilson, Associate Program Director, Dr. Devashish Anjaria, Assistant Program Director, Dr. Michael Shapiro, Assistant Program Director, and Dr. Aziz Merchant, Director of Surgical Simulation.
-There are site program directors at each of the four integrated hospitals.
-Most importantly, the entire faculty is dedicated to resident teaching and development.
+In addition to myself as the Program Director, the educational program is strongly supported by: Dr. Daniel Jones, Chair of Surgery; Drs.
+Fariha Sheikh and Franz Smith, Associate Program Directors; Amy Gore and Michael Shapiro, Assistant Program Directors.
+There are also designated faculty members who are Program Site Directors at each of our affiliated training hospitals.
+Most importantly, the entire faculty at all of our sites, both employed and voluntary, are dedicated to resident education and development.

 Becoming a surgeon is an awe-inspiring journey.
-Surgery requires a multiplicity of skills – cognitive, diagnostic, empathic, and technical--all coming together to address with a patient’s problem.
-We hope you will give serious consideration to our training program.
-For those who do, we look forward to helping you to start that lifelong journey, providing opportunities, challenges, guidance and redirection when necessary.
+Surgery requires a multiplicity of skills – cognitive, diagnostic, empathic, and technical – all coming together to address a patient’s problem.
+We hope you will give serious consideration to joining our training program.
+For those who do, we look forward to helping you to start that lifelong journey, providing opportunities, challenges, guidance and direction.
 Our intention is that our graduates will be known as excellent surgeons and compassionate clinicians with a commitment to life-long learning and the advancement of surgical science and innovation.